ZanzibarNuclear/nuclear-ambitions-shingle/docs/index.md

   image: /images/nuclear-power-plant.jpg
   actions:
     - theme: brand
+      text: Consulting
+      link: /consulting/
+    - theme: alt
-      text: Zanzibar's World of Nuclear Energy
+      text: Atomic Ambitions - World of Nuclear
       link: /about/world-of-nuclear
-    - theme: alt
-      text: About Nuclear Ambitions
-      link: /about/

 features:
+  - title: Project Work
+    details: Our team of software engineers is ready to boost your development efforts.
   - title: World of Nuclear
     details: A digital platform for learning about nuclear energy.
 Join Zanzibar, Nuclear Hero, in his quest to empower the world.
   - title: Flux